zac-k/phase-ret-dl/README.md

 ### 'Retrieve Phase Component'

 Set to 'total', 'electrostatic', or 'magnetic'.
 Component of the phase that is used for training, phase retrieval, and error determination.
+Has no effect if magnetic potential (see below) is set to false.

 ## imaging_parameters